viamrobotics/docs/docs/extend/modular-resources/examples/triton.md

 docker pull ghcr.io/viamrobotics/viam-mlmodelservice-triton:latest
 ```

+Examine the output to find the exact tag associated with latest.
+Use this as `"version"` in [configuration](#configuration).
 Then, if you haven't done so already, create a new robot in [the Viam app](https://app.viam.com).
 [Install `viam-server` on the board](/installation/prepare/jetson-agx-orin-setup/) and connect to the robot.